 Compute Envelope Spectrum Using Signal Analyzer

-Sample Rate and Start Time option and enter the 10 kHz sample rate.
+Sample Rate and Start Time and enter

 On the Display tab, click Spectrum to open a spectrum view.
 The spectrum of the vibration signal shows BPFO harmonics modulated by 3 kHz, which corresponds to the impact frequency specified in